Meeting Time: February 08, 2022 at 5:00pm PST

 • Default_avatar

-Erin OHara over 2 years ago
+Erin OHara almost 3 years ago

 I oppose the hasty, short-sided, and inequitable proposal to close and/or merge so many schools so quickly.
 The list disproportionately impacts low-income students of color and students with special needs, includes an unrealistic timeline for community engagement and proper planning, and negligently lacks an Equity Impact Analysis.